multiversx/mx-chain-notifier-go/README.md

   as the one specified in the `ProxyUrl` described above.
 - `Username`: the username used to authorize an observer.
 Can be left empty for `UseAuthorization = false` on observer connector.
 - `Password`: the password used to authorize an observer.
 Can be left empty for `UseAuthorization = false` on observer connector.
+- `CheckDuplicates`: signals if the events received from observers have already been pushed to clients.
+Requires a Redis instance/cluster.
+- `WithReadStateChanges`: signals if read state changes operations will be handled by the notifier.
+Note: this requires read state changes to also be enabled on the observer nodes.

 If observer connector is set to use BasicAuth with `UseAuthorization = true`, `Username` and `Password` has to be set here on events notifier, and `Auth` flag has to be enabled in